webOS Firmware Guide

 - Using Portrait Displays

 - Video wont play properly

-When using the Xibo for webOS player it is important to make sure your devices are running the latest firmware, to ensure that all security and performance improvements are up to date.
-You can check the recommended firmware version of your webOS devices by going to this link.
+It is important to make sure your webOS devices are running the latest firmware to ensure that all security and performance improvements are up to date.
+You can check the recommended firmware version of your webOS devices by clicking this link.

-Once you know the firmware version that is recommended for your hardware, you can compare this to the currently installed version.
+Once you know the firmware version recommended for your hardware, you can compare this to the currently installed version.
 This information can be found in two locations: